Why financial privacy matters

 Every day, people close curtains, use passwords, lock phones, and choose what they share.

-Digital money should protect ordinary users, not expose them.
-Privacy is not about hiding wrongdoing.
-It is about protecting safety, dignity, freedom, and the right to choose what you share and with whom.
+Financial privacy serves the same everyday purpose: protecting safety, dignity, freedom, and the right to choose what you share and with whom.

 Privacy is not a crime